codebyharshit/solidity-hardhat-deploy/README.md

 Once you Deploy the contract the terminal will through an Proxy contract address which is deployed on the Polygon testnet.

-You can now verify the contract on the polygon testnet by using the below command.
+You can now verify the contract on the polygon testnet by using the below command to get the verified status and also get the implementation contract address.

-Run npx hardhat run scripts/verify.js --network Mumbai to verify the deployed contracts on netwrok Polygon.

 ```